-- 4.1 Obtaining sufficient information in order to identify persons who beneficially own or control the securities account.
+- 6.1 Obtaining sufficient information in order to identify persons who beneficially own or control the securities account.
 Whenever it is apparent that the securities acquired or maintained through an account are beneficially owned by a party other than the client, that party shall be identified using client identification and verification procedures.
 The beneficial owner is the natural person or persons who ultimately own, control or influence a client and/or persons on whose behalf a transaction is being conducted.
-It also incorporates those persons who exercise ultimate effective control over a legal person or arrangement; - 4.2 Verify the client's identity using reliable, independent source documents, data or information; - 4.3 Identify beneficial ownership and control, i.e. determine which individual(s) ultimately own(s) or
+It also incorporates those persons who exercise ultimate effective control over a legal person or arrangement; - 6.2 Identify the clients, verify their identity using reliable and independent sources of identification, obtain information on the purpose and intended nature of the business relationship, where applicable; - 6.3 Verify the client's identity using reliable, independent source documents, data or information.
+Where the client purports to act on behalf of juridical person or individual or trust, the registered intermediary shall verify that any person purporting to act on behalf of such client is so authorized and verify the identity of that person Provided that in case of a Trust, the reporting entity shall ensure that trustees disclose their status at the time of commencement of an account based relationship.